Curaçao Centre for Correction and Detention: Sentro di Detenshon i Korekshon Kòrsou

 In 2010, just before the name change, the prison had a capacity of 362 prisoners, however the prison held much more, being at 172% occupancy.
 On 10 October 2010 the prison was renamed to Sentro di Detenshon i Korekshon Kòrsou (SDKK).
 The new name was chosen to show the integrity and correctional nature of the institution.
 At the same time the construction of two new buildings started, one entry building and a prisoners workplace.
 In July 2012 a prisoner was killed by gunfire by another prisoner, Curaçaoan Justice Minister Elmer Wilsoe declined to give a response.
 Another commission evaluating the prison in 2012 and 2013 deemed the prison "out of control".
 During May 2013 the commission sent an urgent letter to Curaçaoan Prime Minister Daniel Hodge and Ronald Plasterk, Dutch Minister of Kingdom Relations.
 Curaçaoan Justice Minister Nelson Navarro then set up a task force to solve the issues.
 Undermanning and lack of authority of the prison director and management team were seen as the main causes for the state of the prison.
 Both the director and staff suffered from intimidation and threats by the inmates.
 A follow-up rapport in September 2013 deemed that plans that had been made should provide the prison with a positive outlook.
 With the issue of undermanning looking to be solved.

 On 15 May 2014 two prisoners managed to escape.
 A large breakout attempt was prevented in December 2014 after a tip-off.
 Several of the bars in a number of cells had already been cut.
 A sweep of cells after the discovery of the plan found mobile phones, drugs and self-made weapons.
 On 27 December additional security measures were taken with 100 soldiers of the Royal Netherlands Army being deployed around the facility.
-Furthermore, barbedwire was erected around the prison, a helicopter was put on stand-by and military personnel was fully armed and wearing masks to be unrecognizable.
+Furthermore, barbed wire was erected around the prison, a helicopter was put on stand-by and military personnel was fully armed and wearing masks to be unrecognizable.
 According to director Urny Florán the measures were taken because of the transfer of two prisoners to the Netherlands, one of those had escaped in May.
 The Curaçaoan Justice Minister had asked the Governor of Curaçao for aid, who turned to the Dutch government.
 The military support ended on 13 January 2015.
 In 2017 prison personnel made a public outreach to the Netherlands, stating that complaints were not followed up by the prison authorities and public prosecutor.
-After acknowledging an increasing number of drones supplying prisoners with illegal contraband the public prosector in October 2018 explicitly forbade flying drones above the facility.
+After acknowledging an increasing number of drones supplying prisoners with illegal contraband the public prosecutor in October 2018 explicitly forbade flying drones above the facility.

 On 13 October 2020 there was a fire in several barracks at the SDKK which were used as holding facility for Venezuelans facing deportation and some detainees managed to escape.